dobots/website/_posts/2015-01-23-programming-the-nrf51822-with-the-st-link.md

     3. GND
     4. SWCLK

+The first one is optional!
+It does not provide power, it is used to **measure** if the target board does have power.

 # ST-Link programmer

 The ST-Link programmer is not easy obtainable, just as the J-Link programmer is actually hard to come by as a separate